 The ability to do more digitally takes the pressure off call centers, particularly when dealing with the increased traffic volumes and staff absences that we have seen as a result of COVID-19.
 For example, the fact that a call center employee can only answer one physical phone at a time, but could, depending on the complexity of the query, manage multiple digital chats, allows hard-pressed businesses to achieve more without compromising on customer response times.

-Companies still need to treat customers as individuals, and the more advanced automated solutions allow them to do just that.
+Companies still need to treat customers as individuals, and the more advanced automated solutions such as Macro 4 customer communications management allow them to do just that.
 Business processes and customer communications can be adapted in the moment, depending on how individuals respond.
 Business intelligence frameworks can capture information from applications, solutions and processes and be used for reporting and analytics, for example, using behavioral data to better understand customer needs and predict future demand.

 More customers than ever are ready for digital engagement